 If all this is true, then we should expect it to be played out like this:

 The more reason there is for us to have faith, then the more likely it is that we will have faith.
-And the more faith we have, the more we can expect that God will say yes.
+And the more faith we have, the more likely it is that God will say yes.

 SO WHAT ARE THE IMPLICATIONS?

 IMPLICATION #1 – FAITH REALLY MATTERS

 There really is a link between ‘faith’ and ‘answered prayer’.
 Our confidence in our Heavenly Father…

 > moves us to ASK AND KEEP ON ASKING.